[Moderate revision–posted 10/13/17 (replaces 2/4/15 edition)]

 (5) Desktop and portable computers

-(1) Before any purchases of EIR can be approved, vendors must certify that their products comply with the Texas Administrative Code, Chapters 206, State Websites, and 213, Electronic and Information Resources, as applicable, and provide accessibility information for every product under consideration using one of the following methods:
+(1) Before any purchases of EIR can be approved, vendors, regardless of originating state, must certify that their products comply with the TAC §206, State Websites, and §213, Electronic and Information Resources, as applicable, and provide credible evidence of the vendor's capability or ability to produce accessible EIR products and services for every product under consideration using one of the following methods:

 (a) Voluntary Product Accessibility Template (VPAT) (http://www.itic.org/public-policy/accessibility);